Lakshminarayananc/agile-web-development-report/report.md

 * **Test-driven development** (more specifically behaviour-driven development), and
 * **Scrum project management**.

-If the time would allow, we planned to teach these:
+If the time would allow, we planned to include:

 * **Continuous integration**,
 * **Refactoring**,